cosmix/percy/README.md

-Percy is a fork of Cline.
+Percy is a fork of Percy.